Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

 BCG Vaccine HIV

 Coinfection with Mtb and HIV is a lethal combination, says the WHO.
 In sub-Saharan Africa, where HIV is most prevalent, the annual incidence of TB has risen to more than 300 cases per 100,000 inhabitants.
 In some of these places, nearly 50% of the HIV-infected population is coinfected with TB, and more than two-thirds of TB patients are infected with HIV.
 The lifetime risk of developing TB is as high as 30-50% for HIV-infected persons.
-In some parts of southeast Asia, an estimated 20-25% of TB cases will be directly attributable to HIV, confirms the WHO.
+In some parts of Southeast Asia, an estimated 20-25% of TB cases will be directly attributable to HIV, according to the WHO.

 For neonates born to mothers with an unknown HIV status and neonates with an unknown HIV status born to HIV-infected mothers (regardless of their ART status), the WHO recommends BCG vaccination, as the benefits outweigh the risks.
 For a neonate confirmed by virologic testing to be positive for HIV, it is recommended that BCG vaccination be delayed until ART has been started.